documentationfor yFiles for HTML 3.0.0.1

 Port Candidates and Port Candidate Providers

-Fine-grained control where edges can and cannot connect during interactive edge creation is possible using port candidates: CreateEdgeInputMode retrieves an IPortCandidateProvider to find potential candidates for both source and target ports.
-The provider returns a set of port candidates which represent potential connection points for source and target ports for the edge to be created.
+Fine-grained control over where edges can and cannot connect during interactive edge creation is possible using port candidates.
+The CreateEdgeInputMode retrieves an IPortCandidateProvider from the lookup of a potential port owner under the cursor and queries it for potential candidates for both source and target ports.
+The provider returns a set of port candidates, which represent potential connection points for the source and target ports of the edge to be created.

 An IPortCandidate represents a potential port.
-Depending on the implementation this can be an existing port, but could also be a placeholder for a port yet to be created.
-Furthermore, an IPortCandidate has a validity that changes how (or if) edges can connect to it.
-CreateEdgeInputMode can potentially connect the edge to be created to a valid port candidate but not to an invalid one.
+This may be an existing port or a placeholder for a port that will be created, depending on the implementation.
+Additionally, an IPortCandidate has a validity that determines how (or if) edges can connect to it.
+The CreateEdgeInputMode can potentially connect the edge being created to a valid port candidate, but not to an invalid one.

 Port candidates and edge creation: no candidates, invalid candidate, valid candidate